mmaartiinnn/portafolio2/index.md

 More specifically, the created site:

 - uses a gem-based approach, i.e. uses a `Gemfile` and loads the `just-the-docs` gem
-- uses the [GitHub Pages / Actions workflow] to build and publish the site on GitHub Pages
+- uses the [GitHub Pages / Actions workflow] to build and publish the site on GitHub Pag

 Other than that, you're free to customize sites that you create with this template, however you like.
 You can easily change the versions of `just-the-docs` and Jekyll it uses, as well as adding further plugins.